-The Social Security number is a number issued to an individual by the US Social Security Administration that serves as an economic identity number for tax and financial purposes in the US.
+The Social Security Number is a number issued to an individual by the US Social Security Administration that serves as an economic identity number for tax and financial purposes in the US.
 In many ways it has become the default personal identity number in the United States.
-Social Security Numbers are generally not assigned to foreign national students, scholars or visitors to the United States unless they are engaged in authorized employment.
+Social Security Numbers are generally not assigned to foreign national students, scholars, or visitors to the United States unless they are engaged in authorized employment.

 F-1 & J-1 Students must have an employment offer and be authorized to work by the Office of International Students and Scholars before applying for a Social Security Number.
 In order to obtain the letter from us you must present us first with a letter from your prospective employer on campus, on letterhead, stating the following:

-Signature of hiring manager You can find a sample letter here: https://tulane.box.com/v/ssnsampleletter
+You can find a sample letter here: https://tulane.box.com/v/ssnsampleletter

 J-1 Scholars and H-1B visa holders can apply for a Social Security Number with the documents listed below.

 You can apply for an Individual Taxpayer Identification Number (ITIN) from the Internal Revenue Service.
 Visit the Internal Revenue Service website for more information and application requirements for the ITIN.

 Because your SEVIS record must be made active, it is strongly advised that you do not attempt to apply for a Social Security Number until 10-12 days after you have made your initial entry into the country.

 In order to make a SEVIS record active, a student must have checked in with OISS and be registered for a full course load.
 All F-1 and J-1 non-immigrants are advised to check with OISS before applying for a Social Security Number to verify that his or her SEVIS Record is "active".